monacoinproject/awesome/CONTRIBUTING.md

 Style tips:
 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
-- Don't mention `IPFS` in the description as it's implied.
+- Don't mention `Monacoin` in the description as it's implied.
 - Start the description with a capital and end with a full stop/period.
 - Check your spelling and grammar.
 - You can add a picture to describe your idea in [`./src/static/images`](./src/static/images).